zhangtaii/react-native-location-picker/README.md

 ### Usage

+#### For a fully working example look [here](https://github.com/wix/react-native-wordpress-editor/tree/master/example)

+First, create a placeholder screen for the location picker.
+The main purpose of this screen is to handle navigation events.
+See an example [here](https://github.com/q6112345/react-native-location-picker/blob/master/example/LocationPickerScreen.js).

+> Note: Make sure your screen component has been registered with `Navigation.registerComponent` like all react-native-navigation screens need to be, [example](https://github.com/q6112345/blob/master/example/index.ios.js).

-To display your screen, from within one of your other app screens, push the editor:
+Now, to display your screen, from within one of your other app screens, push the location picker:

 ```js
 this.props.navigator.push({